zrt/XOJ/README.md

 # XOJ
 Another Online Judge System.

-"This project for me to practice Python and HTML , it's with many bugs and bad code style now."
+"It's a project for me to practice Python and HTML . it has many bugs and bad code style now."

 Coding Now...